nicolo-tellini/SGRP5/README.md

 # SGRP5
-Informative dedicated website at https://sgrp5.wordpress.com
+Informative dedicated website (under construction) at https://sgrp5.wordpress.com

 ## About the SGRP5

-Just so you know, the first version of the pipelines is the one used in the manuscript.
+The first version of the pipelines is the one used in the manuscript.
 The latest version may differ in tool composition, flag changes and/or additional functions.
 I like to keep them up to date with the latest tool version and new tools.

 1) Assessment of Saccharomyces species composition (sppComp) by competitive mapping Illumina reads against a multi-fasta multi-species whole-genome assembly.